Pauline von Hügel

 Baroness Pauline Marie Marguerite Isabelle von Hügel (3 November 1858 – 29 March 1901) was an Italian-born Austrian aristocrat and a British religious writer, named after Pauline von Metternich.
 Born into a life of courtly opulence and high society, Hügel chose to live a charitable and pious life, becoming a benefactress and regarded as the founder of Corpus Christi Church in Boscombe, England.
-In 1900, bedridden with a long-suffering illness, she continued to write until her death in March 1901, age 43.
+In 1900, bedridden with a long-suffering illness, she continued to write until her death in March 1901, aged 42.
 Some of her works were published posthumously.

 Early life

 Baroness Pauline Marie Marguerite Isabelle von Hügel was born at Florence, Italy, 3 November 1858, where her father, Austrian nobleman, army officer and botanist Charles von Hügel was Austrian envoy to the Duke of Tuscany.
-Her mother was Elizabeth Farquharson, a Scotchwoman and daughter of General Farquharson Charles and Elizabeth met in India in 1833, where her father was serving as a military officer, and the couple become betrothed in 1847. charles was 56 when they married, and Elizabeth, 20.
+Her mother was Elizabeth Farquharson (1830-1913), a Scotchwoman and daughter of General Farquharson Charles and Elizabeth met in India in 1833, where her father was serving as a military officer, and the couple become betrothed in 1847. charles was 56 when they married, and Elizabeth, 20.
 Pauline, her older brother, Friedrich von Hügel, and younger brother, Anatole von Hügel, were all born in Florence.

 Around 1860, the father's business required the family to remove to Brussels.
 Though Pauline's earliest years had been passed in the midst of Courts, where she had been surrounded with all the pleasantries and opportunities available, even as a child, she shrank from worldly things, and far from finding her happiness in them, she felt them a burden, and even despised them.

 After his retirement from the diplomatic service, Baron von Hügel settled his family in the country of his wife.
 When still in Pauline's teens, after her father's death, the mother and daughter removed to England.
 Pauline's refined beauty -bearing a striking resemblance to the Madonna of Il Sodoma in Rome's Galleria Borghese- and her many accomplishments attracted much attention during the two seasons that she passed in London.
 After a few weeks of her second and last season in society, she told her mother, "I cannot bear it any longer.
 Here are you squandering so much money on me for dresses and jewels and entertainments, to bring me into a society with which I have not one idea in common, and which I loathe; and I think of our Lord Jesus Christ, Who became poor for my sake, and worked as a carpenter—and all around us there are so many poor people in misery and want who could be relieved by what I am spending so uselessly.
 Oh, mother, do take me away and put an end to it."
 If she had followed her own inclination, she would have joined a religious Order, but she was advised that her duty lay at home with her widowed mother, and she accepted this responsibility.